casact/FASLR/docs/user/news/xkcd.rst

 |br|
-To turn on xkcd charts, go to the settings menu, navigate the plots, and select the xkcd option:
+To turn on xkcd charts, go to the settings menu, navigate to plots, and select the xkcd option:

 .. image:: https://faslr.com/media/Settings_002.png
    :width: 500